Masthead

 RICHARD PAMATATAU

 Richard Pamatatau is a poet and writer of creative non-fiction that tangles with notions of place, space and identity.
 He is particularly interested on how place, space and identity play into and support notions of class, particularly for people of Pacific and European or other ethnicities and how they navigate those matters.
-His Master of Creative Writing sequence was awarded first class honours and its title ‘Wayfindin’ spoke to issues of navigation.
+His Master of Creative Writing sequence was awarded first class honours and its title ‘Wayfinding’ spoke to issues of navigation.
 In terms of poetic form he exploits traditional poetic structures such as the sestina, villanelle, pantoum and haiku as containers for ideas.
 His research is engaging with how poets play with space inside their work.
 Outside of poetry and as a former journalist, Richard is a regular contributor to media on political matters and both the local and national level.
 He also works in the intercultural and international communication space.

 See past staff and guests.